 Study Site Agreement

-This Study Site Agreement (the “Agreement”) is entered into as of the date of the last signature hereon, (the “Effective Date”) by and between Duke University, a tax-exempt research and educational institution located in Durham, North Carolina, acting for and on behalf of its Duke Clinical Research Institute (“Duke”)” and _____________, located at _______________ (“Study Site”) Duke and Study Site may be referred to herein each as a “Party” and collectively the “Parties”.
+This Study Site Agreement (the “Agreement”) is entered into as of the date of the last signature hereon, (the “Effective Date”) by and between Duke University, a tax-exempt research and educational institution located in Durham, North Carolina, acting for and on behalf of its Duke Clinical Research Institute (“Duke”)” and _ University of North Carolina at Chapel Hill on behalf of itself and its affiliates, located at Tarheel Road, 27516 (“Study Site”) Duke and Study Site may be referred to herein each as a “Party” and collectively the “Parties”.

 WHEREAS, Duke has entered into a contract with Novo Nordisk Inc. (an Affiliate of Novo Nordisk A/S of Denmark), having a business address at 800 Scudders Mill Road, Plainsboro, New Jersey 08536 (“Novo Nordisk” or “Sponsor”), to coordinate a clinical research study entitled ARTEMIS - Effects of ziltivekimab versus placebo on cardiovascular outcomes in patients with acute myocardial infarction (the “Study”), which shall be conducted according to Sponsor’s Protocol set forth above and attached hereto as Exhibit A (“Protocol”); and